-Smart Start delays the time for your hearing aid to turn on after you close the battery door (Zinc-Air battery models) or remove the hearing aids from the charger (Rechargeable model).
-This function produces a beep for each second of the delay period (either 5 or 10 seconds).
+Smart Start delays the time before your hearing aid turns on after you close the battery door.
+With this function activated, you will hear a beep for each second of the delay period (either 5 or 10 seconds).

 Smart Start delays when sound comes through your hearing aid.
 It gives you time to put on the hearing aid without whistling or other issues.

-If you do not want to use this function, ask your hearing care professional to deactivate it.
+NOTE: If you do not want to use this function, ask your hearing care professional to deactivate it.